2008 Chinese winter storms: Damage

 The snowstorm caused extensive damage to many low-rise buildings, the roofs of which collapsed, killing occupants inside.
 It was estimated that about 223,000 homes were destroyed and 862,000 others were damaged.
 CNN also reported that a 500 meter-long auto plant in Xiangtan had its entire roof collapse.

 The power system of China was also severely affected by adverse conditions.
 Widespread power outages were reported.
 In Chenzhou, which has a population of 4.6 million, it was reported that the entire city had no power or water for nearly two weeks, including government buildings and hospitals, while telecommunications cables and Internet networks were also damaged.
 In Fuzhou, Jiangxi, it was reported that the city lost power for about 3 weeks.
 At one point, seventeen of the thirty-one provinces and autonomous regions of China had to endure reduced power supplies.
-Beginning 1 February, all of Shanghai's skyline night lights were shut off to support relief efforts and were not be resumed until the storm was declared officially over.
+Beginning 1 February, all of Shanghai's skyline night lights were shut off to support relief efforts and were not resumed until the storm was declared officially over.
 In Guizhou, officials said it could take up to five months to mend the power grid fully.
 Xinhua reported that electricity across most of the 170 worst-hit counties was restored by the Chinese New Year.
 Coal reserves were also down to emergency levels and stockpiles were only sufficient for eight days of power generation.

 The snowstorm also damaged water supply equipment.
 For instance, in Wuhan, up to 100,000 people were out of running water when several water pipes burst, cutting the supply to local households.
 In the Guangxi region, about 239,000 were also having problems accessing drinking water.
 Moreover, during the first week, there were significant mandatory evacuations, and an estimated 827,000 people were evacuated across fourteen provinces, affecting a total population of about 78 million.
 Over two weeks, according to Xinhua, 1.8 million residents were relocated elsewhere.